Hochbergerstrasse 158, Basel

 open competition, 2020 | 1st prize - ongoing

 The former administrative building of the Office for Environment and Energy (AUE) in Kleinhüningen, built in 1965, is situated in an area characterized by very different urban structures.
-The heavy industry and the large-scale port facilities along the river Rhine form a heterogeneous composition of buildings without significant design features.
+The heavy industry and the port facilities along the Rhine form a heterogeneous composition of buildings without significant design features.
 Towards the Wiese, a rather standard residential area is located, providing mainly apartment buildings of equal scale.
 On the north side, the old village of Kleinhüningen, with small historic houses and fragments of picturesque streets, is brutally confined and cut off from the activities of the port industry.

 The existing concrete structure from the 1960s receives both a new interior and a new skin that represents the building's new function in the city.
 However, the two main facades to the south and to the north, are treated differently according to their function and context.